Varssos/sw-notes/docs/source/mqtt/mqtt_details.rst

 `MQTT in details on YT <https://www.youtube.com/watch?v=TSwgZn2FKUw&list=PLS1QulWo1RIbQWue3zzwEuV2pSASiDxvv&index=1>`_

-MQTT stands for Message Queuing Telemetry Transport.
-It is a lightweight, publish-sibscribe, machine to machine network protocol for message queue/message queuing service.
+**MQTT** stands for MQ Telemetry Transport.
+It is a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.

-- Perfect fir for constained devices with limited resources
+- Perfect fit for constained devices with limited resources
 - Minimal packet overhead
 - Very lightweight and binary protocol
 - Very easy to use